NamithaTN/MTEF/README.md

-FT-Transformer embeddings (tabular feature learning) Embedding fusion (concatenation of multimodal representations) Oversampling techniques (such as SMOTE/ADASYN applied in embedding space) Machine Learning classifiers (e.g., Random Forest, LightGBM, AutoML approaches)
+FT-Transformer embeddings (tabular feature learning) Embedding fusion (concatenation of multimodal representations) Oversampling techniques (such as SMOTE/ADASYN applied in embedding space) Machine Learning classifiers (e.g., Random Forest, LightGBM)

 The framework is particularly tailored for imbalanced datasets, with a focus on improving sensitivity (recall) for critical predictions.